petrosgk/AudioRL/README.md

 This is the repository for our paper _A Deep Reinforcement Learning Approach to Audio-based Navigation in a Multi-speaker Environment_ accepted in ICASSP 2021.

+You can download the Unity project package [here](https://drive.google.com/file/d/1-nZDmFVzcZjacaP1kIO5Tj8gooP_gRvq/view?usp=sharing).

-`AudioRL.tar.xz` contains the Unity project, which includes the Unity environment, the Agent code and trained model, and the dataset.
+The downloaded `AudioRL.tar.xz` contains the Unity project, which includes the Unity environment, the Agent code and trained model, and the dataset.
-`AudioRL` contains the agent configuration file (`ListeningAgent.yaml`)
+`AudioRL` contains the agent configuration file (`ListeningAgent.yaml`).

 ### Installation